o-t-w/blog/src/content/blog/programmatic-focus-styles.md

 ## `:focus` and `:focus-visible` CSS selectors

 For users navigating via a keyboard, its important to keep focus styles prominent and clearly noticable so that the user can follow where they are on the page.
 Styles defined with the `:focus` pseudo-class are applied whenever an element has focus.
-Clicking a button or an input with a mouse focuses that element, so mouse users will also see custom `:focus` styles.
+Clicking a button or an input with a mouse focuses that element, so mouse users will also see `:focus` styles.
 For mouse users, these styles are unecessary, may be confusing and visually distracting, and might be deemed ugly.
 For keyboard users, they are a necessity.

 Styles set using the `:focus-visible` pseudo-class will appear when a user is navigating using a keyboard, but will not be applied by mouse interactions*.